momentum-cohort-2018-07/lab-w7-rails-questionbox-q-aduo/Questionbox/README.md

 DONE - Allow a user to create a question.

-That question should allow for several paragraphs of formattable text.
+DONE - That question should allow for several paragraphs of formattable text.

 Allow your users to use Markdown for authoring questions.
 Redcarpet is a good gem for rendering Markdown as HTML.
 This blog post may help as well.

 DONE - Allow questions to have answers.